Burnt Basque Cheesecake

 Instructions

-• Prepare 8 or 9 inch baking round pan.
+• Prepare an 8 or 9-inch baking round pan.
 Lay two sheets of parchment paper inside, ensuring at least 2-3 inches of overhang on all sides of the pan.
 Press down to smooth out as much as possible inside the pan.

-• In the mixing bowl of stand mixer with pedal attachment add cream cheese and sifted powdered sugar.
-Mix them on the low speed until all combined.
+• In the mixing bowl of a stand mixer with a paddle attachment, add cream cheese and sifted powdered sugar.
+Mix them on the low speed until all are combined.
 Scrape down the sides and mix again.

-• Add eggs, cornstarch, salt and vanilla bean paste.
-If you are using vanilla pod, then split pod in half and add the seeds.
+• Add eggs, cornstarch, salt, and vanilla bean paste.
+If you are using a vanilla pod, then split the pod in half and add the seeds.
 Mix for a few seconds.

-• Add heavy whipping cream and mix on the low speed until all combined.
+• Add heavy whipping cream and mix on the low speed until all is combined.
 The cheesecake mixture should be liquid and smooth.
-I make everything with pedal attachment, but you can switch to whisk if you like.
+I make everything with a pedal attachment, but you can switch to a whisk if you like.

-• Transfer cheesecake mixture into prepared baking pan.
+• Transfer the cheesecake mixture into the prepared baking pan.

 • Bake for 15-20 minutes.
 The center of the cheesecake should be a little wobbly and top golden brown.

-• Leave a cheesecake at room temperature for few hours to cool down then place to the refrigerator to cool completely.
+• Leave a cheesecake at room temperature for a few hours to cool down, then place in the refrigerator to cool completely.

 • Remove the baking pan and carefully transfer the cheesecake to a cutting board.
 Cut into slices and enjoy!